camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03e-connectors.html.md

 ---

-With the optional dependency [camunda-connect][github] the process engine supports simple connectors.
-Currently only a SOAP connector implementation exists but more are planed.
+With the optional dependency [camunda-connect][github], the process engine supports simple connectors.
+Currently only a SOAP connector implementation exists, but more are planned.

 To use a connector you have to add the camunda extension element [connector][].
-The connector is configured by an unique [connectorId][] which specifies the used connector implementation.
+The connector is configured by a unique [connectorId][] which specifies the used connector implementation.
-Additionally an [input/output mapping][iomapping] is used to configure the connector.
-The required input parameters and the available output parameters are depending on the connector implementation.
+Additionally, an [input/output mapping][iomapping] is used to configure the connector.
+The required input parameters and the available output parameters depend upon the connector implementation.
-Also additional input parameters can be provided to be used inside the connector.
+Additional input parameters can also be provided to be used inside the connector.

-As an example an shortened configuration of the camunda SOAP connector implementation is shown.
+As an example, an shortened configuration of the camunda SOAP connector implementation is shown.
 A complete [example][] can be found in the [camunda examples repository][examples] on GitHub.

 ```xml